saraparveen26/Sales-Volume-Forecasting/README.md

   * Two dashboards were created: One for the historical data (2018-2022), and the second for the Predicted Sales data (2023) which was extracted from the SARIMAX model.

   **Dashboard 1: Historical data (2018-2022)**
   * This dashboard shows visulaizations related to historical inventory sales volume, profits and costs.
+  * The HTML version of the Databricks dashboard can be accessed [here](Notebooks_Databricks/HTML/Historical_Dashboard.html).
+(Please note that this version does not display the filters which are visible and functional on the local file).
   * __Here are screenshots of the dashboard:__<br />

     ***Overall view of dashboard:***